April Jones POV

 To be frank, theatre really wasn't my thing.
 This was partly due to my occasional symptoms of Momentous Speech Impairment and near-crippling stage fright, a rare but severe condition that only showed up when I tried to speak in front of an audience.
 There was also the fact that the kids in there were either elitist theatre snobs or way-over-the-top attention-seekers-like a vicious clan of Miley Cyruses.

-So I actively tried to avoid them.
-Except that was impossible because I was stuck in that useless, brainless drama class, thanks to the idiotic jerk responsible for our school's graduation requirements and pretty soon, the slow and painful decay of my sanity.
+It was beyond creepy, so I actively tried to avoid them.
+Except that had been impossible since I had been trapped in a useless, brainless drama class, thanks to the idiotic jerk responsible for our school's graduation requirements and pretty soon, the slow and painful decay of my sanity.

 Miss A had asked us to each write our own plays for the show for a grade-and I complied to the best of my ability.
 Writing-that was my thing.
 And I really wanted a good grade.
 After all, it was still a class.
 What was the harm in just one more A plus?